spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/03-compliance-scan.md

 <br />

 #### SBOM Scan Format
-* [SPDX](https://github.com/spdx/spdx-spec/blob/v2.2/schemas/spdx-schema.json): A standardized format for representing SBOM that is widely used by organizations and governments.
-This report format has been around longer than any other SBOM format.
+* [SPDX](https://github.com/spdx/spdx-spec/blob/v2.2/schemas/spdx-schema.json): A standard SBOM format widely used by organizations and governments.
+The SPDX format has been around longer than any other SBOM format.

-* [CycloneDX](https://cyclonedx.org/specification/overview/): An open-source XML format that provides a standard representation of software components and their metadata.
+* [CycloneDX](https://cyclonedx.org/specification/overview/): An open-source XML-based SBOM format that provides a standard representation of software components and their metadata.

 * GitHub's [dependency submission format](https://docs.github.com/en/rest/dependency-graph/dependency-submission?apiVersion=2022-11-28): Can be used to power a [dependency review workflow](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/about-dependency-review).

 * Syft JSON: Syft's custom SBOM format.
-This format contains the most metadata compared to the other formats.
+The Syft SBOM format contains the most metadata compared to the other SBOM formats.

 #### SBOM Scan Scopes
 * Cluster: Scans all the images in your Kubernetes cluster.

 * Namespace: Scans all images in a particular Kubernetes namespace.

-* Label Selector: Scans all images used by all of the Pods matching a label selector within a particular Kubernetes namespace.
+* Label Selector: Scans all images used by all the Pods matching a label selector within a particular Kubernetes namespace.

 * Pod: Scans all images used by a single Pod.

 ## Review SBOM Results
 To review a completed scan, expand the **Software Bill of Materials (SBOM)** row.
 The expanded row displays the completed report containing detailed information about every scanned image.
-The context column indicates every unique usage of each image, broken out by container name, namespace, and pod name.
+The context column indicates every unique use of each image, broken out by container name, namespace, and pod name.
 Each image may be used by various containers within a given scope.
 The vulnerability summary column provides a condensed view of the vulnerability report, which can be viewed in greater detail by clicking on any row in the scan report.

 ![sbom_results.png](/sbom_results.png)

+Each identified image has its own detailed results page containing dependency and vulnerability reports.
+To review an image's result page, select the **>** button.
+Regardless of the selected SBOM format, each dependency’s name, version, and type is displayed, and each vulnerability's name, severity, code, impacted version, and fixed version is displayed.

-Each image details page within the scan report provides a list of dependencies and vulnerabilities.
-These tables are condensed highlights of the metadata contained in the SBOM that was generated for a particular image.
-Each dependency’s version and type is displayed, but additional metadata will be included in the SBOM.
-Exactly what additional metadata is included will depend on the selected SBOM format.
+Additional metadata will be included in the SBOM.
+Exactly what additional metadata is included depends on the selected SBOM format.

 ![sbom_dependencies.png](/sbom_dependencies.png)